Empirical Bayes Regret Minimization: Empirical Bayes Regret Minimization

 \section{Empirical Bayes Regret Minimization}

-The key property of the Bayes regret, which we use in this work, is that it contains averaging over problem instances $P \sim \cP$.
-By the tower rule of expectations, we have that

-where the last quantity can minimized empirically when $\cP$ is known and can be sampled from.
-More specifically, let $P_1, \dots, P_s$ be $s$ i.i.d.\ samples from $\cP$ and $R(A, P_j)$ be the random regret of algorithm $A$ on problem instance $P_j$, as defined in \eqref{eq:regret}.
+The key property of the Bayes regret, which we use in this work, is that it averages over problem instances $P \sim \cP$.
+By the tower rule of expectations, $R(A) = \E{\condE{R(A, P)}{P}} = \E{R(A, P)}$, where the last quantity can be minimized empirically when $\cP$ is known.
+In particular, let $P_1, \dots, P_s$ be $s$ i.i.d.\ samples from $\cP$ and $R(A, P_j)$ be the \emph{random regret} of agent $A$ on problem instance $P_j$, as defined in \eqref{eq:regret}.
 Let